 Should have won in 1983: Terms had the right stuff.

-This is probably the one case in the 1980s where the Academy openly embraced a potentially controversial movie.
-Even Platoon‘s tagline takes a harsh stance on war, boldly proclaiming “The first casualty of war is innocence.”
-By 1986 it wasn’t unheard of to oppose the Vietnam War–both The Deer Hunter and Coming Home had done it in 1978 and won Oscars for it.
-So maybe Platoon isn’t as controversial a choice as it seems.
+Platoon‘s takes a harsh stance on war down to the tagline on its poster: “The first casualty of war is innocence.”
+By 1986, it wasn’t unheard of to oppose the Vietnam War–both The Deer Hunter and Coming Home won Oscars for it in 1978.
+So maybe Platoon isn’t as controversial as it seems.
 But it’s also a movie that is unrelentingly bleak in its view of the horrors of war and the duality of man.
-Compare that to a lot of other Best Picture winners in the 80s like Driving Miss Daisy that toyed with unpleasant topics while refusing to actually get their hands dirty.
-It makes Platoon seem downright revolutionary–and to be fair, it is.
-It is widely regarded as one of the great all-time war movies in cinema.
+Compare that to a lot of other Best Picture winners in the 80s like Driving Miss Daisy, which toyed with unpleasant topics while refusing to actually get their hands dirty.
+It makes Platoon seem downright revolutionary–and it is.
+It is widely regarded as one of the great war movies.

 Should have won in 1986: Platoon.

-This is a fun movie for me to get to talk about, because Amadeus just so happens to be my favorite movie.
+Amadeus just so happens to be my favorite movie.
 By telling the story of Mozart and Salieri, it says so much about talent, hard work, art, life, and religion.
 You see, Salieri is a talented composer but he isn’t a gifted one.
-To make up for that, he spends countless hours toiling away to perfect his craft.
-He has achieved much recognition for it.
-But then along comes Mozart, a childish and immature composer who doesn’t really take anything seriously.
-And yet he appears to have been gifted from God with unparalleled musical ability.
-Towering works of art just come pouring out of him and he barely cares.
-Salieri is forced to bitterly acknowledge that even with all his drive and hard work, he will never be as talented as Mozart–a man he does not believe deserves the skills he has.
+To make up for that, he toils away to perfect his craft.
+But then along comes Mozart, a childish and immature composer who doesn’t take anything seriously, yet appears to have been gifted with unparalleled musical ability.
+Works of art pour out of him and he barely cares.
 So Salieri wages war with God and vows to destroy Mozart.
-Amadeus is based on a real-life theory that Salieri was responsible for Mozart’s death at a young age.
-It has never been proven definitively, but by exploiting its possibility Amadeus takes on some meaty themes and nails every single one of them.
-And while Tom Hulce is great as Mozart, the irreverent, frivolous composer, this is definitely F. Murray Abraham’s finest hour.
-His Salieri is proper, responsible, and slithery–full of hate and bile and the hope of redemption.
-It’s a towering performance in a towering movie.
+Amadeus is based on a theory that Salieri was responsible for Mozart’s death at a young age.
+It has never been proven, but by exploiting its possibility, Amadeus takes on some meaty themes and nails every one of them.
+Cap it off with a delicious performance from F. Murray Abraham.
+His Salieri is proper, responsible, and slithery–full of hate and bile.

 Should have won in 1984: Amadeus all the way.